memgraph/docs/products/memgraph/v1.2.0/openCypher/functions.md

 ## Functions

-This section contains the list of other supported functions.
+This section contains the list of supported functions.

  Name            | Description
 -----------------|------------